Become Career Ready through Practica, Student Teaching, Clinicals & More

 There are some academic programs that require “hands-on” work as part of the graduation requirements.
 Some that come to mind are teaching, school counseling, nursing, and others.
 These endeavors, even though required, are great for not only learning “on-the-job skills”, but for enhancing competencies as well.

-Examples of students building competencies in Practica, Student Teaching, Clinicals & more:
+Examples of how students developed or enhanced their competencies in Practica, Student Teaching, Clinicals & more:

 - You may be working with an experienced professional and building upon your communication skills or you may be learning a specific computer system for note taking or documentation to build your technology skills.